PixelWeatherProject/pwos/README.md

 ## Building
 1. Follow the toolchain setup in [Espressifs Rust Book](https://esp-rs.github.io/book/)
+2. Create a custom `sys.rs` config using the [example](src/config/sys.rs.example).
-2. Use `cargo build` to compile the firmware.
+3. Use `cargo build` to compile the firmware.
-3. Use `cargo espflash flash --baud 921600 --port /dev/yourserialport --frozen --locked --partition-table partitions.csv` to burn the firmware onto the microcontroller.
+4. Use `cargo espflash flash --baud 921600 --port /dev/yourserialport --frozen --locked --partition-table partitions.csv` to burn the firmware onto the microcontroller.

 ### Caveats
 - If you're planning to flash the firmware and use it "in production", you should always use release builds.
 Just pass `--release` to `cargo build` **and** `cargo espflash`.